 Education influences children in a profound way.
 Wholesome education helps young minds to blossom.
-A cheerful mind can then go on to scale peaks of success one after another in a journey towards reaching its full potential.
-Focused keenly on this vital area of societal development, BPCL is serving communities by bringing the benefits of mainstream education to underprivileged children.
+A cheerful mind can then go on to scale peaks of success one after another, in a journey towards reaching its full potential.
+Focused keenly on this vital area of societal development, we are serving communities by bringing the benefits of mainstream education to underprivileged children.
 Our finely curated efforts provide supplemental inputs, from fundamental to technology-driven tools, for enhanced learning, with the added benefit of higher confidence and self-esteem for the learners.
 The holistic approach eventually propels them towards rewarding careers and fulfilling lives, thus putting them on equal footing with the rest of the society.

 The project has been implemented to improve learning levels of students in language & Mathematics.

 The program has been redesigned to meet the intended level of learning such that it also enables the learners to reach the intended level of learning for the grade as per normal curriculum applicable to the concerned state.
 The project is targeting the students from 1st to 8th Standard.